Data-Designer/URSD/README.md

-# Eco-Ex
+# URSD

-Eco-Ex: a georeferenced dataset to train and test deep learning algorithms for economic exposure.
+URSD: a georeferenced dataset to train and test deep learning algorithms for economic exposure.

 ## Dataset Access